25 Steps To Move A Business To A New Location

 What’s your budget bracket?

-It’s so important for you to make sure that you have an office budget for day to day activities such as electricity, telephone, water or other office supplies.
+It’s so important for you to make sure that you create an office budget for day-to-day activities such as electricity, telephone, water, or other office supplies.

 You should know what you can afford and plan accordingly.
 That way, it’s easier to find the right place.